affective-brain-lab/TwinStudy_UpdateBiasTask_2020/README.md

 Corr_FE_ratings contains the correlation between priors and each ratings and memory score for each subject.

-DataMixed contained scores at trial level of priors and subjective ratings.
+DataMixed contains scores at trial level of priors and subjective ratings.

 Code